aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - Once the spawn points are created, the script will spawn the groups randomly through the faction spawns.
 - There is no re-spawn.
 Death is death.

-**Destination:**
-- Manually define which marks will be used as group destinations.
-- You can create unlimited destination points for one or more factions.
-- Once the destination points are created, the script will consider (or not) them randomly when the groups are moving.
-- There are 2 types of destinations: those that can be visited by everyone; and those that only a specific faction can go to.

 **Destination / Waypoints:**
 - Manually define which marks will be used as waypoints.
 - There are 2 types of destinations: those that can be visited by everyone; and those that only a specific faction can go to.